jiovanniro/this-meets-arrow/README.md

 this is: Person { name: 'Covalence', cities: [ 'Nashville', 'Bermingham' ] }
 Covalence has lived at Bermingham
 ```
-Cool stuff but why does this work right?
+This is pretty awesome but why does this work right?

 ## HERES WHY